Project-Resilience/mvp/README_ELUC.md

 made to reduce CO2 emissions?
 - What will be the long term CO2 impact of changing the land usage in a particular way?

+It is possible to learn from historical decisions made by decision makers all around the world if they can be compared.

 ## Data

 ### ELUC